hughcoleman/advent-of-code/README.md

 #### santa

-`santa` is a command-line tool for managing AoC puzzle-solving scripts.
-It handles downloading and [caching](https://www.reddit.com/r/adventofcode/wiki/faqs/automation#wiki_cache_your_inputs_after_initial_download) inputs, as well as providing each script with appropriate input (so long as each script declares its corresponding puzzle in a docstring.)
+`santa` is a command-line tool for managing Advent of Code puzzle-solving scripts.
+It handles downloading and [caching](https://www.reddit.com/r/adventofcode/wiki/faqs/automation#wiki_cache_your_inputs_after_initial_download) inputs, as well as providing each script with appropriate input (so long as each script declares its corresponding puzzle in a docstring).

 To see it in action, try: